-Repairing or replacing snow tires (vehicles with the tire pressure warning system)
+Repairing or replacing snow tires

 Request repairs or replacement of snow tires from Toyota dealers or legitimate tire retailers.

 This is because the removal and attachment of snow tires affects the operation of the tire pressure warning valves and transmitters.